cucumber/docs/content/docs/cucumber/state.md

 Cucumber will create a new instance of each of your glue code classes before each scenario.

 If all of your glue code classes have an empty constructor, you don’t need anything else.
-However, most projects will benefit from a dependency injection (DI) module to organize your code better and to share state between step definitions.
+However, most projects will benefit from a dependency injection (DI) module to organize your code better and to share state between step definitions (see word of caution below regarding spring and state).

 The available dependency injection modules are: